2003gdb/bmad-cyber-report/docs/architecture/data-models.md

 ## ReportAttachment Model
 **Purpose:** File uploads (screenshots, evidence) associated with incident reports

+**⚠️ IMPLEMENTATION STATUS: DISABLED**
+The file upload functionality has been removed from the current implementation.
+The database schema is preserved for potential future reactivation, but no file processing occurs in the application layer.

 **Key Attributes:**
 - id: INT AUTO_INCREMENT (Primary Key) - Unique attachment identifier
 - reporte_id: INT (Foreign Key) - Links to parent Report